jangorecki/anchormodeling/inst/doc/querying.md

-# Quering data from DWH
+# Querying data from DWH

 - [x] for each anchor find all attributes
 - [ ] for each child attribute